 Source: Asian Development Bank (2020), UNCTAD (2020)

-Environmental
+Environment

 With a traditionally resource-based economy, unsustainable use of natural resources and climate change pose a cross-cutting threat to achievement of national SDGs.
 Without additional resource saving measures, the country may face deficiency of water resources, growth in land desertification and degradation, increase in occurrence of droughts and other dangerous phenomena, leading to instability of agricultural production and threatening to the country’s food security (NDC, 2017).
 Rural livelihoods are particularly at risk, with women in the front line.
 Around 50 percent of Uzbekistan’s population is rural, of which a large part are among the poorest, relying on natural, over-depleted, assets for their livelihood.
 Climate change threatens to keep, or further push rural populations, into poverty, as they lack knowledge and resources to adopt more resilient practices and technologies.